-Coach Sedgwick joined Woodward Academy as the head girls lacrosse coach in 2017.
-Before arriving at Woodward, Sedgwick was appointed head girls lacrosse coach at Lambert High School in 2009.
+Coach Armstrong joined Woodward Academy as the head girls lacrosse coach in 2017.
+Before arriving at Woodward, Armstrong was appointed head girls lacrosse coach at Lambert High School in 2009.
 She served as the head coach for the varsity team for six seasons, guiding the growing program into two state playoff appearances and most recently competing in the AAAAAAA state semi-finals in 2017.
-Coach Sedgwick also served as assistant lacrosse coach for The Westminster Schools from 2004-2008, where she was named GACA Area Assistant Coach of the Year for four consecutive years (2005-2008).
-While Coach Sedwick was there, Westminster went to the Georgia state playoffs four times and won the Georgia state title in 2004.
-Coach Sedwick has also served as head coach at Roberts Wesleyan College, a NCAA Division II team, and is currently the club coach for local Atlanta team Eagle Stix.
+In the summer of 2017, Coach Armstrong organized and led an international women's lacrosse camp in Stockholm, Sweden, in which eight countries were represented in participation.
+Coach Armstrong also served as assistant lacrosse coach for The Westminster Schools from 2004-2008, where she was named GACA Area Assistant Coach of the Year for four consecutive years (2005-2008).
+While Coach Armstrong was there, Westminster went to the Georgia state playoffs four times and won the Georgia state title in 2004.
+Coach Armstrong also has served as head coach at Roberts Wesleyan College, a NCAA Division II team, and is currently the club coach for local Atlanta team Eagle Stix.
 As a player, she was a midfielder at Alfred University.

 Coach Kirschner became the head coach for the Ultimate Frisbee program starting with the 2016-17 season.
 During his inaugural season, both the boys and girls teams showed steady and significant improvement from the start of the practice through the state tournament, eventually being eliminated in the quarterfinal round.
 Coach Kirschner's background in Ultimate goes back to 1997 when he became a member of the Georgia Tech Ultimate Team.
 He was a starter on that team for 2 seasons.
 Prior to coaching ultimate, Coach Kirschner spent 5 years coaching JV and Middle School girls soccer.